bright-dev/neup-qa/doc/neup-qa-doc.rst

 Self-Documenting Code
 =====================
-Much like in testing where you can simply write perfect code the first time, there is an analogous philosophy is documentation.
-This is the philosophy of `self-documenting code`_.
-This ethos makes the claim that it is often possible to write code in such a way that new readers can understand what the code does simply by reading it.
+The `self-documenting code`_ claim is that it is often possible to write code such that new readers can understand what the code does simply by reading it.
 Therefore, no extra documentation is required.
 It is all there in the code itself.

-While there are obvious pitfalls with this approach (assumed knowledge on the reader's behalf, unavoidable complexities, etc) there are some merits.
-By having meaningful naming conventions and structure it does become possible to infer a lot about a code just by glancing at it.
-Coding standards come from the same desire to have readable software.
+.. break

+Obvious pitfalls, but some merits in terms having meaningful naming conventions, structure, and overall readable software.

+.. break

 However using this documentation strategy exclusively is *highly* inadvisable.